maheshsp1809/Interview/README.md

-#DSA solved in java and pyhton
+#DSA solved in java and python